mui/toolpad/docs/data/toolpad/core/components/dashboard-layout/dashboard-layout.md

 - `appTitle`: allows you to customize the app title section in the layout header.

-- `toolbarAccount`: (deprecated, use toolbar) allows you to replace the default `Account` slot in the header.

-- `toolbarActions`: (deprecated, use toolbar) allows you to add new items to the toolbar in the header, such as a search bar or button.
+- `toolbarActions`: (deprecated) allows you to add new items to the toolbar in the header, such as a search bar or button.
 The default `ThemeSwitcher` component can be imported and used if you wish to do so, as shown in the example below.

+- `toolbarAccount`: (deprecated) allows you to replace the default `Account` slot in the header.

+- `toolbar`: allows you to completely customize the toolbar layout.
+This slot gives you full control over the toolbar's structure while still allowing you to use the built-in components like `AppTitle`, `ToolbarActions`, and `Account`.

-- `sidebarFooter`: allows you to add footer content in the sidebar.
+- `sidebarFooter`: allows you to add a footer to the sidebar.

-- `toolbar`: This component will completely override the internal layout of the top bar and allows full control over the toolbar.
-The default `ToolbarActions` component, menuIcon and `Account` can be imported and used if you wish to do so, as shown in the example below.

 ### sidebarFooter